 Overview of Penn and Common Woods

-Penn and Common Woods comprise a mosaic of mature woodland, wood pasture, grassland and scrub; providing a variety of habitats for a range of flora and fauna.
-It’s also one of the largest woods in an area that’s renowned for its rich stock of ancient woodland.
+Penn Wood is a mosaic of mature woodland, wood pasture, grassland and scrub; providing a variety of habitats for a range of flora and fauna.
+It’s also one of the largest woods in an area that's renowned for its rich stock of ancient woodland.

 Over much of the site the canopy is dominated by broadleaved tree species including oak, beech and birch – some of which are over 200 years old.
 However, there are also areas of dense coniferous plantation and open pasture.